justnonamenoname/lifeticle/readme.txt

 Informational theories attempting to explain phenomenal consciousness do not answer the question of why you live in this brain and not in another; this requires a physical connection with the brain, and a physical connection requires a physical object.
 Qualia without the so-called observer lead to the same problem-why do you live the life of this brain and not another?
-The absence of a so-called "observer" leads to the problem of temporal binding—why qualia experienced in the past continue to be felt in the future.
+The absence of a so-called "observer" leads to the problem of temporal binding - why qualia experienced in the past continue to be felt in the future.
 To say that the particle lifeticle, which is the carrier of consciousness, the so-called observer, cannot exist is equivalent to saying that there is no carrier of consciousness in the collection of particles forming the brain.
 The idea of an emergent carrier of consciousness has problems: a contradiction in what would happen if some particle were replaced.